 We honor our past because it shapes our future.

 We included women as faculty members and as students from our founding, and we were the first institution in the nation to do so.
-Otterbein admitted students of color before the Civil War, rescued fugitive slaves and welcomed Japanese-American students who had been sent to internment camps during World War II.
-And we gave students a voice in our story through our unique governance system beginning in the 1920s.
-Today, approximately 3,000 students come to Otterbein each year to experience that same spirit of inclusion.
+Otterbein admitted students of color before the Civil War and welcomed Japanese-American students who had been sent to internment camps during World War II.
+And, we gave students a voice in our story through our unique governance system beginning in the 1960s.
+Today students from diverse backgrounds enhance Otterbein's campus by sharing their unique experiences and perspectives.
+Read more about Otterbein's history.

 Otterbein by the numbers...